FriendlyCupOfJoe/PascalTriangle/README.md

 # PascalTriangle
 A command console program that generates a Pascal's triangle made with C++.
-User inputs the number of rows Pascal's triangle will be generated with.
+User inputs the number of rows that Pascal's triangle will be generated with.